How to Use Cookie Profiles, Groups and Workspaces in Wavebox.

-Groups are for organising your apps.
+Groups are for organizing your apps.

-Groups live down the side of your workspace as large rounded square icons.
+Groups live down the left-hand side of your workspace as large rounded square icons.
 They can contain one or more apps.
-Apps in a group appear as smaller circle icons located in the top toolbar (on the left or right) or in the sidebar underneath the main group icon.
+Apps within a group appear as smaller circle icons located in the top toolbar (on the left or right) or in the sidebar underneath the main group icon.
 Example groups could be:

 - Group apps for a particular workflow.